microsoft/api-guidelines/graph/deltas.md

 ## Why should you add delta query support for your entities?

 There are different scenarios where customers are looking at syncing data to a separate system and/or tracking changes in a non-lossy way (making sure they are not missing any changes).
 These scenarios include compliance solutions, DLP solutions, apps that need to support offline usage and many more.
-Today, if your API surface does not support delta queries, the only avenue for customers to implement such scenarios is by **continuously query your API surface**.
+Today, if your API surface does not support delta queries, the only avenue for customers to implement such scenarios is to **continuously query your API surface**.
 This increases the complexity and cost of such solutions for customers or makes implementing certain scenarios impossible at scale.
 More importantly, it greatly increases COGS for the Microsoft Graph as well as your API.

-The Microsoft Identity Platform (AAD) has implemented delta query support for a majority of it's entities and will continue to deliver more delta query support in an effort to provide a better experience for customers but also to **decrease COGS**.
+The Microsoft Identity Platform (AAD) has implemented delta query support for a majority of its entities and will continue to deliver more delta query support in an effort to provide a better experience for customers but also to **decrease COGS**.

 ## How to add support for delta queries in your API